Updated 23 August 2022

 auDA does not publish the creation dates of domains to protect registrants from scams and renewal fraud by malicious actors.
 See ScamWatch advice here.

 To check the creation date of your domain name you will need to contact your registrar, or you can retrieve using the tool at https://pw.auda.org.au/.
 This will send the creation date to the registrant contact email address recorded in the registry at: https://whois.auda.org.au/

 b) The priority status of my domain name?

-13. What if multiple parties with Category 1 names cannot reach an agreement?
+12. What if the names are contested / multiple parties with Category 1 names cannot reach an agreement?